-The island is so remote, you won’t find a trash bin or a food kiosk on the island (so make sure you eat before you go and take your trash with you back to the mainland!)
+The island is so remote, that you won’t find a trash bin or a food kiosk on the island (so make sure you eat before you go and take your trash with you back to the mainland!)

-Thanks to its quiet, undisturbed nature, the island is home to shorebirds, deer, ghost crabs, and green sea turtles, and all kinds of coastal creatures.
+Thanks to its quiet, undisturbed nature, the island is home to shorebirds, deer, ghost crabs, green sea turtles, and all kinds of coastal creatures.

 It’s also a favorite spot among the locals and tourists who go to the island looking for relaxation, snorkeling activities, and fishing excursions.